Here at The Broke Backpacker, we LOVE hostels. And collectively, we’ve spent YEARS staying in them at this point.

 It was just a beautiful experience, and after more than a decade on the road, staying anywhere and everywhere all over the world, it’s this hostel story that stands out to me the most.

 A trailblazing adventurer, Will has been on the road since he was nineteen and many of his early reports from the road paved the way for the broke backpacker blog we know and love today.
-These days, Will has taken a step back from travel writing and is to be found in Bali where he runs Tribal Bali, the island’s first custom designed co-working hostel.
+These days, Will can be found in Bali where he runs Tribal Bali, the island’s first custom designed co-working hostel.

 Naughty Or Nice?
 Aiden Does Christmas in Tijuana